godelayheehoo/SpectrumSpinor/README.md

-README TODO
+README
-- mention octave menu
-- - include mention that changing octaves doesn't come into affect until the next note.
-- - octave changes happen immediately (no con), con saves it.
-- Con for grid, autosaves
+- Octave menu, Scale menu, and Root Note menu have been added.
+- Octave changes take effect on the next played note; use CON to save persistent values where noted.

 # SpectrumSpinor ESP32 Project